portovep/pabloporto.me/content/posts/website-redesing-and-new-tech-stack.md

 I still think the main ROI of these efforts has been the ability to have a playground to learn and develop new front-end skills that I could apply in my day-to-day job.
 I have many examples of technologies I was able to understand better after applying them to my website: CSS, SaSS, TypeScript, Storybook, and Next.js.
 TailwindCSS, Atomic Design.
 GitHub Actions...

 I am always checking other people's websites [to get inspiration](https://austinkleon.com/steal/).
 Do you have one you want to share?
 Reach out to me on [Twitter](https://twitter.com/portovep).
-To end this post as it is starting to look like a book, I wanted to share some of the personal the websites that inspired me.
+Finally, I want to share some of the personal websites that inspired me to improve mine and write this.

 -   [brianlovin.com](https://brianlovin.com/writing/how-my-website-works?utm_source=pocket_reader)
 -   [kentcdodds.com](https://kentcdodds.com/blog/how-i-built-a-modern-website-in-2021)